 I like my flat to feel clean, even if I’ve secretly got stashes of crap on my table or hidden in a cupboard.
 My sofa is a big dumping ground for me at the end of the day, usually with a jumper, bra and some chargers strewn across it.
 In the morning I’ll tidy that all away.

 Once my coffee is brewed and made I go straight to work.
 I’m usually at my desk by 8:50 am, opening emails and setting up my tabs the way I want them to be.
 Even at weekends, I tend to get up and go to my laptop in order to start blogging, sharing my newsletter or writing some more of my novel.

 9:00 – Off to work I go

 I’m a massive side hustler and it’s my idea of fun.
-So, weekday or weekend you’ll often find me at my computer.
+So, on weekdays or weekends you’ll often find me at my computer.

 Weekends are a mix of simple things for me.
 With COVID I’ve been going out less as many of my London friends have moved out of the city, or are simply wary of taking public transport to meet up.
 I will sometimes head to my local high street for a bit of retail therapy, a change of scenery or a chance to get some fast food I’m craving.
 But very rarely have I taken the train into central in order to browse Charing Cross Road or go to the cinema this year.

 At weekends I’ll mostly write for about an hour or two and then at about 10:30-11:00 am I’ll get out of the flat for a bit.

 I always do chores at the weekends.
 Boring things like taking the bins and recycling out, paying the bills at the local shop or popping to the Co-op for some ingredients to make dinner.